 Schwab has agreed that when the assets in our clients' accounts maintained at Schwab total at least \$20 million in the first 12 months of their service with us, it will pay for certain research, technology, marketing and consulting products and services provided to us by eligible third-party vendors.
 Schwab may provide us more funding for these services when total assets in our clients' accounts maintained at Schwab exceed \$20 million.
 Funding provided by Schwab in this respect will not exceed \$40,000.
 The availability of the services described above from Schwab benefits us because we do not have to produce or purchase them.
-These required minimum amounts of client assets may give us an incentive to recommend that you maintain your account with Schwab based on our interest in receiving Schwab's and the third parties' services that benefit our business rather than based on your interest in receiving the best value in custody services and the most favorable execution of your transactions.
-This is a potential conflict of interest.
+These required minimum amounts of client assets may give us an incentive to recommend that you maintain your account with Schwab based on our interest in receiving Schwab's and the third parties' services that benefit our business rather than based on your interest in conflict of interest.
 We believe, however, that our selection of Schwab as custodian and broker is in the best interests of our clients.
-It is primarily supported by the scope, quality and price of Schwab's services and not Schwab's or third parties' services that benefit only us or may only indirectly benefit you.
+It is primarily supported by the scope, quality and price of Schwab's services and not Schwab's or third parties' services that benefit you.